A guide to starting insulin for women with gestational diabetes

 Injecting your insulin

-It is important that you take Novorapid™ immediately before a meal unless you are advised otherwise.
+It is important that you take Novorapid™ 15 minutes before a meal unless you are advised otherwise.
 If you miss a meal for any reason, or do not include carbohydrates in your meal, you will not need to take your Novorapid™.

 This needs to be given at bedtime.
 It is given in the same way as Novorapid™ but should be shaken first.

-• Fully insert the needle at 90 degrees and press the plunger (the midwife/nurse will discuss where to inject)
+- Fully insert the needle at 90 degrees and press the plunger (the diabetes team will discuss and demonstrate where to inject)